 Crescendo® Bright RedItem no.: U4140E

-- Extremely winter hardy, Crescendo®s can be used much like a pansy in Northern climates
+- Extremely winter hardy, also for Northern climates

 - Crop Time